-When you connect your camera to your Windows 7 or Windows Vista computer, you will see the AutoPlay dialog.
+When you connect your camera to your Windows 7 computer, you will see the AutoPlay dialog.

 To use WinZip to download your pictures, click Zip from camera using WinZip.
 If you would like to skip the AutoPlay dialog in the future, check the box Always do this for this device before you click Zip from camera using WinZip.
 If you later want to change that selection, please see Changing your AutoPlay options.

 Changing your AutoPlay options